Gordon Public School

-The Gordon Public School is a heritage-listed former government public school located at 799 Pacific Highway, in the Sydney suburb of Gordon in the Ku-ring-gai Council local government area of New South Wales, Australia.
+The Gordon Public School is a heritage-listed former public school located at 799 Pacific Highway, Gordon, New South Wales, a suburb of Sydney, Australia.
 The school was opened in 1871 and closed in 1989.
 The property was transferred to community use and is owned by Ku-ring-gai Council.
 It was added to the New South Wales State Heritage Register on 2 April 1999.